straider/coding-dojo/Builders/Maven/README.md

 The iterations to accomplish a suitable parent-pom artefact are:

-- minimal "empty";
+- minimal "empty": enforce Maven version and clean;
-- compile only;
+- compile;
 - compile and test;
 - compile, test and verify;
-- compile, test, verify and deploy.
+- ~~compile, test, verify and deploy~~.

 ## 5.2. child-project

 This Maven project is a sample project, of type **jar**, that shows how to depend on parent-pom.

-## 5.?.
+## 5.3.
 Challenges

 - Should the parent-pom define dependency management nodes or simple declare all common dependencies?
 - Should the parent-pom define plugin management nodes or simply declare all commonly used plugins?
+- Should enforce encoding of sources and resources always in UTF-8?
+- Should enforce that SureFire and FailSafe plugins have the same version?
+- Should include the Maven Dependency Plugin to purge project dependencies from local repository and re-resolve them?
+- Should the Maven Clean Plugin be used to always clean - causing full build intead of incremental build?